 Best for Dry Hair: Curls Blueberry Bliss Reparative Hair Wash

-Blueberry extract, a natural antioxidant, is the starring ingredient here..
+The starring ingredient here is blueberry extract, which is known as a natural antioxidant.
 This formula will stimulate the scalp.
 Plus, reviewers report that their hair feels softer and bouncier after use.

 Pair it with the Curls Blueberry Bliss Reparative Leave-In Conditioner for the best results.